Trust Your Gut: An Introduction to Gut Health

 The gut, also known as the digestive tract or gastrointestinal tract, covers the sections of the body involved in food intake and excretion.
 The whole digestive tract from mouth, esophagus, stomach and intestines to pancreas, liver, gallbladder, colon and rectum is a part of this system.
 However, if we talk about gut health, we are talking about the bacteria in your microbiome and the digestion that takes place in your large intestine due to these microbiomes.

-A healthy gut uses its immune cells and healthy bacteria to fight toxic fungi, bacterias and various viruses.
+A healthy gut uses its immune cells and healthy bacteria to fight toxic fungi, bacteria and various viruses.
 Also, there is constant communication with the brain through hormones and nerves to help maintain good body health.

-Role of Gut in Your Body
+Role of the Digestive Tract in Your Body

-One of the latest fields in human biology is gut health.
 Scientists have been surprised by the complex human digestive system and attempting to understand its functioning.

 Your gut plays a critical role in managing the following:

-• The immune system
+- The immune system

-• Autoimmune diseases
+- Autoimmune diseases

-• Mood
+- Mood

-• Mental well-being
+- Mental well-being

-• Endocrine disorders
+- Endocrine disorders

-• Skin issues
+- Skin issues

-• Obesity
+- Obesity

-• Cancer
+- Cancer

 Importance of a Healthy Gut